makrai/notes/kornai07-ml.md

   * tagmemics, being the standard theory at the Summer Institute of Linguistics is in wide use, and covers an immense variety of languages, many of which have no analyses in any other framework
+* The first proposal within generative linguistics to use case as the driving mechanism for syntax was by Fillmore (1968, 1977).
+The standard introduction
+* ergativity is Dixon (1994).
+* Dependency grammars are due to Tesnière (1959).
+Other modern formulations include Sgall+ (1986), Mel’cuk (1988), Hudson (1990), and McCord (1990).
+  * Again,
+    * an important early result that served to deflect interest from the area was by Gaifman (1965), who proved the equivalence of one formulation of dependency grammar to CFGs, and again the area
+    * revived largely because of its strong connections to key notions of grammr
+* A variety of dependency and valency models are surveyed in Somers (1987) and Tapanainen and Järvinen (1997).
+* A modern survey of argument linking theories is Levin and Rappaport (2005).

 # 6 Semantics